tony-g/rollup-export-star-question/README.md

 * `src/doesnt-work` imports via `./selectors/index` and its `export *`
 * `src/this-works` imports directly from `./selectors/calculation`

-This repo is an example for this questions: https://github.com/rollup/rollup/issues/1550
+This repo is an example for this question: https://github.com/rollup/rollup/issues/1550